jwkvam/bowtie/doc/newcomponents.rst

 This defines how the Python code can initialize the component.
 We always need ``uuid`` and ``socket`` properties since they make it possible for the Python backend to communicate with the React object.
-This component has allows for multiple selection so that will be a ``bool`` property.
+This component supports multiple selection and that will be a ``bool`` property.
 We'll also make an ``initOptions`` property which will let us set an initial list of options to populate the dropdown.
 Now that we have that defined let's write it in code::